 For thousands of years, Eastern medicine has described core body types or constitutions.
 Ayurveda describes three main types (or doshas): Vata, Pitta, and Kapha.
 Ayurvedic medicine outlines lifestyle choices, including eating, exercise, sleep, and meditation, to support good health for each body type.
 No one body type is viewed as superior.
 Individuals are encouraged to know their constitution and monitor their own health—to become experts on how their choices influence the strength and stability of their mind and body.
 I also believe that we are best-placed to be the expert of our own health and wellbeing.

 From your own experience, or your observation of others’ experiences, of weight loss dieting, whilst the diet guidelines are followed body weight decreases, but as soon as choices divert from these, often strict, guidelines body weight increases.
 This pattern is what produced the term yo-yo dieting.
 Research shows that by decreasing kilojoule (calorie) intake and raising exercise levels, weight loss is possible but often short term.

 So what is the answer to maintaining a healthy body weight?

 Mindful Eating Offers the Solution

 Mindful eating encourages us to be present for all of the decisions we make about food.
 Often we make eating decisions based on habit and not mindful choices.
-The type of questions that I encourage include:

 Eating mindfully also requires you to understand your individual health and lifestyle needs.
-If you have a long history of ‘dieting’ then it is quite possible that you do not know what you ideal body weight is, or the best way of eating is for you.
+If you have a long history of ‘dieting’ then it is quite possible that you do not know what your ideal body weight is, or the best way of eating is for you.